selous123/denosing-pytorch/README.md

 <p align="center">
 Figure 4. testing PSNR via frame index.</p>

-Temporal inconsistencies have occured on ToFlow Denoising testing dataset.
+Temporal inconsistencies have occured on ToFlow Denoising testing dataset due to the bad results of optical flow task.
 This is an urgent problem to be solved.

 ## 4 To do list...
 1. Use more realistic noised images
-2. analyze the reasons for not satisfying the time continuity, as shown in Section 3.1
+2. analyze the reasons for not satisfying the time continuity, as shown in Section 3.3

 ## 5. Licence
 This project is licensed under the GNU General Public License v3.0.
 The terms and conditions can be found in the LICENSE files.